 Christie Aschwanden is an award-winning freelance writer and editor.
 She is a contributing editor for Runner’s World and was a contributing editor for Health from 2000 to 2010.
 She has been a contributing writer for Skiing and her articles and essays have appeared in more than 50 other publications including The New York Times, The Los Angeles Times, The Washington Post, O—the Oprah Magazine, Men’s Journal, Slate, NPR, Mother Jones, National Wildlife, Backpacker, Reader’s Digest, Self, WebMD, Science, Cell and New Scientist.
 Christie has also written and edited books and reports for the World Health Organization, the National Institutes of Health and other national and international organizations.
 She has been interviewed about her work by the BBC and other media.
 Christie’s coffee table book about chicken breeds, Beautiful Chickens, was published in 2012.
 Christie Aschwanden lives in western Colorado.
 Pink Ribbon Blues is pleased to republish her essay, “The real scandal: science denialism at Susan G. Komen for the Cure®,” which was originally published on the science blog, The Last Word On Nothing.
 Christie Aschwanden’s followup, “The false narratives of pink ribbon month, redux” is also republished on Pink Ribbon Blues, originally posted on The Last Word on Nothing.

-AnneMarie Ciccarella is a five-year breast cancer survivor with a significant family cluster of disease.
-She is suffering from long term/late term difficulties that are a direct result of her cancer treatment.
-This forced AnneMarie to step down from a high functioning accounting position.
-She began to reach out to other women in similar situations.
+AnneMarie Ciccarella was diagnosed with invasive lobular breast cancer in July of 2006 after four months of imaging, in office biopsies and ultimately, the surgical biopsy that found what is known as the *sneaky* cancer.
+She has a family history of breast cancer, including five diagnoses among her mother, her sisters, and her.
+Four of these diagnoses were pre-menopausal.
+Currently with no evidence of disease (NED), AnneMarie suffers from long term/late term difficulties that are a direct result of her cancer treatment.
+These forced AnneMarie to step down from a high functioning accounting position.
+She began to reach out to other women in similar situations, volunteer, and engage in advocacy.
 Presently, AnneMarie writes the blog Chemo-Brain and is utilizing social media to raise awareness about the lack of progress in the treatment of breast cancer despite the billions of dollars spent each year in the name of a cure.
 AnneMarie resides in a suburb of New York City.